usnistgov/oscal-xproc3/smoketest/readme.md

 ## Run a smoke test

-`POWER-UP.xpl` is a self-contained XProc delivering outputs to the 'result' port on STDOUT.
+`TEST-XPROC3.xpl` is a self-contained XProc delivering outputs to the 'result' port on STDOUT.

 It does not read data in, or write to the file system.
 If these capabilities are in doubt, edit the pipeline to test these features.